wwwbjqcom/mysql-sqlparse-rs/README.md

 More sqlparse-rs to extend mysql partial syntax.
 the extended syntax is as follows

- 1. variable name starting with @ sign. for example, select @@version
+ 1. variable name starting with @ sign. for example, select @version
  2. mysql limit syntax, such as select * from t1 limit 1,2
  3. support mysql call syntax
  4. lock tables and unlock tables